cevio/koa-rapid-router/README.md

 | **test:rapid** | `koa + koa-rapid-router` | 2.17 ms | **44828.8** | 6.37 MB |
 | **test:http** | `http + koa-rapid-router` | 1.64 ms | **58911.2** | 5.95 MB |

 It is clear from the data that the performance advantages of the service can be established through `http + koa-rapid-router`.
-And `fastify`, the fastest route, has been completely defeated by `fast-router`.
+And `fastify`, the fastest route, has been completely defeated by `rapid-router`.